OM-SINGH-81/SpotVoid/README.md

 When you adjust the filters on the dashboard, here’s what happens:

-1.  **Data Filtering**: The application first filters the mock crime data from `src/lib/mock-data.ts` based on your selected date range, police station, and crime types.
+1.  **In-Memory Filtering**: The application imports the `crimeData` array directly from `src/lib/mock-data.ts`.
+It then filters this array **in memory** based on the date range, police station, and crime types you selected.
 2.  **Prompting the AI**: It summarizes the filtered historical data and sends it to the Gemini model as part of a detailed prompt, asking for predictions.
 3.  **Generating Predictions**: The Gemini model analyzes the patterns in the data it was given and generates a JSON response containing:
     -   Predicted daily crime counts.